-In the “River Crossing” game, the child undertakes the task to lead a boat in a river and transfers animals and items of the food chain from one shore to the other.
-The child should be very careful so as not to crash the boat on rocks that exist.
-The child can improve the visual-kinetic coordination and the grapho-kinetic skills.
+In the “River Crossing” game, the student is tasked with leading a boat in a river and transferring animals and items of a food chain from one shore to the other.
+The student needs to be careful not to crash the boat on rocks that exist.
+The child will improve visual-kinetic coordination and the graphic-kinetic skills through using this game.

-Sometimes the passage for the boat becomes narrower or wider, depending on the difficulty level of the game, that the teacher/therapist can adjust.
-At cognitive level, the child could be asked to solve river crossing puzzle with various combinations of items from the food chain thus promoting both critical thinking and understanding of how the food chain works.
+Depending on the difficulty of the game which the teacher or therapist can adjust according to student level, the passage for the boat becomes narrower or wider.
+This game also presents a cognitive challenge where the student problem solves the river crossing puzzle with various combinations of items from the food chain.
+This promotes both critical thinking and an understanding of how the food chain works.

 Are you ready to become a boat skipper?